Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): An Impossibility Result

-Solving consensus in the BFT-CUP model requires that the information provided by the participant detectors of all processes collectively form a knowledge connectivity graph that satisfies the requirements of the BFT-CUP model.
-Furthermore, it requires that each process~$i$ knows $\mathit{PD}_i$ and is provided with the value of $f$.
-This paper intends to extend the BFT-CUP model to enable processes to solve consensus without knowing $f$.
-We achieve it by assuming each process $i$ takes only $\mathit{PD}_i$ as input, and our goal is to find the necessary and sufficient knowledge connectivity requirements for solving consensus in this setting.
+The primary objective of this paper is to extend the BFT-CUP model to enable solving consensus when each process only knows its PD but does not know $f$.
+We achieve this by finding the sufficient knowledge connectivity requirements for solving consensus in this setting.

-The initial step for finding such requirements involves addressing the following question: \emph{is having a knowledge connectivity graph that satisfies the requirements of the BFT-CUP model sufficient to solve consensus when the fault threshold is unknown?} That is, can processes solve consensus when each process $i$ initially has access to its participant detector $\mathit{PD}_i$, the processes' participant detectors collectively form a knowledge connectivity graph $G_{\mathit{di}} \in \mathcal{G}_{\mathit{di}}$, and no process knows the value of $f$?
-Notice the system still has a fault threshold as required to define $G_{\mathit{di}}$, but it is unknown.
-We negatively answer the above question using the indistinguishability technique (e.g., used in ~\cite{flp, waitFree,heydari_hard}), the sketch of which follows.
+The initial step for finding such requirements involves addressing the following question: \emph{in partially synchronous systems, is having a knowledge connectivity graph that satisfies the requirements of the BFT-CUP model sufficient to solve consensus when the fault threshold is unknown?} That is, in a partially synchronous system, can processes solve consensus when each process~$i$ initially has access to its participant detector $\mathit{PD}_i$, the sets returned by participant detectors of processes collectively form a knowledge connectivity graph $G_{\mathit{di}} \in \mathcal{G}_{\mathit{di}}$, and no correct process knows the value of $f$?
+Note that the system still has a fault threshold as required to define~$G_{\mathit{di}}$, but it is unknown.
+We negatively answer the above question by presenting a theorem that relies on the indistinguishability technique (e.g., used in ~\cite{flp, waitFree, heydari_hard}).